-\paragraph{Layer quality estimation.} Quantifying the per-layer contribution to model performance is central to pruning, expert allocation in mixture-of-experts (MoE) models, and network compression. \citet{layerIF} propose LayerIF, which uses influence functions to estimate layer quality and applies it to predict expert counts in Mistral-7B and to determine layer-wise pruning ratios. \citet{AVSS} introduce the Activation Variance-Sparsity Score (AVSS), a combined measure of normalized activation variance and sparsity that quantifies each layer's contribution to model performance. \citet{layerImportanceEstimation} develop an accuracy-aware criterion for ranking layer importance, used to guide quantization decisions.
+Quantifying the per-layer contribution to model performance is central to pruning, expert allocation in mixture-of-experts (MoE) models, and network compression. \citet{layerIF} proposed LayerIF, which uses influence functions to estimate layer quality and applies it to predict expert counts in Mistral-7B and to determine layer-wise pruning ratios. \citet{AVSS} introduced the Activation Variance-Sparsity Score (AVSS), a combined measure of normalized activation variance and sparsity that quantifies each layer's contribution to model performance. \citet{layerImportanceEstimation} developed an accuracy-aware criterion for ranking layer importance, used to guide quantization decisions.
 A common limitation shared by these approaches is the absence of curvature information: gradient magnitudes and activation statistics do not account for the local geometry of the loss landscape.
 Our gain $\zeta_k^2$ addresses this gap directly by incorporating the inverse Hessian block, yielding a measure of \emph{reducible risk} rather than raw gradient magnitude.